rstudio/rmarkdown/authoring_knitr_engines.md

     toc_float: true
 ---

+**NOTE**: Enhanced support for knitr language engines is currently available in the [RStudio Preview Release](https://www.rstudio.com/products/rstudio/download/preview/).
+If you want to try out the features described below please install the preview release.

 ## Overview

 In addition to executing R code chunks, the [kntir](http://yihui.name/knitr/) package can also execute chunks in a variety of other languages.
 Some of the available language engines include: